anhem/test-populator/README.md

 ### overridePopulates

+This solves a couple of issues that may be encountered:

+1. I want to generate my own value for a specific class
+2. test-populator fails to generate a value for a specific class
+3. I get `Failed to find type to create value for <Class>.
+Not implemented?`

-Some classes might be difficult to populate automatically.
+Some classes might be difficult to populate automatically, or you may want to decide what value should be set for a specific class.

 This class for example cannot be handled by test-populator alone: